BenderScript/envoybigbook/cmd/original-dst/README.md

 ## IPTables

 We redirect HTTP requests to Envoy's port, in this case 4999.
 It is important to notice that in order to avoid **infinite redirection loops**, we match on non-root user IDs.
-This assumes Envoy Proxy was started by the root user, otherwise use the UID of the user that started the envoy process or container.
+This assumes Envoy Proxy is run under the root user.

-Add the following IPTable rule.
+Add the IPTables rule.

 ```
 ./create_ip_tables.sh